alaa-alchal/Portfolio/SQL/Deaths project/README.md

 Run the codes in the file: Create the tables

+You will have to create a database and a Schema before creating the tables.

+CREATE DATABASE project --creating a database

+CREATE SCHEMA raw_data --creating a schema

 # Populating the data:

 Run the codes in the file: Populating the data